By Wess Robison, ON TAP & The ON TAP Foundation – President

 - The Burger Cook-Off Champion

-- Awards for the best Team Spirit, best Team Tent Decorations, best Team Drummer and new awards to be announced for 2016
+- Awards for the best Team Spirit, best Team Tent Decorations, best Team Drummer and new awards to be announced

 Origins of dragon boat racing